 Where a person has made reasonable efforts to serve notice but has been unsuccessful in doing so, the Chief Gold Commissioner may exempt a person from the notice requirements.
-A person seeking exemption must apply in writing to the Chief Gold Commissioner and provide evidence supporting the application (PDF).
+A person seeking exemption must apply in writing to the Chief Gold Commissioner and provide evidence supporting the application.

 Costs related to determining the ownership of land and serving notice can be used to satisfy exploration and development work requirements for claims.
-The costs may be registered on the claims for which the landownership and notice work was done.
-If the work is done for land on which claims do not exist, the work can be registered on claims which are subsequently acquired in the area.
+The costs may be registered on the claims where the landownership and notice work was done.
+If a landowner notification is conducted prior to acquiring a claim, this notification work is eligible for registration on any subsequently registered claim of the private land.

 Details on functions and use of the online tools are included in the pamphlet Notice for Access on Private Land – Information for Free Miners and Mineral Title Holders.
 This pamphlet also details the changes to the Act and Regulation, describes the rights and obligations of miners regarding access to private land and suggests methods for determining landownership and serving notice on landowners.